oftc/oftc-web/Services.md

 layout: master
 title: Services
 ---

+* TOC
+{:toc}

+# Services

 The IRC services is a common name for our set of helper systems for managing your nicknames and channels.
 They can be used to provide you with access with certain privileges and protection.

-* TOC
-{:toc}

 ## How to use Services ##